Indy-Center/docs/docs/tooling/grafana-and-prometheus.md

-# :simple-grafana:{.lg .middle} Grafana and Prometheus
+# Grafana and Prometheus

 Our monitoring stack leverages [Prometheus](https://prometheus.io) for metrics collection and [Grafana](https://grafana.com/) for visualization, giving us deep insight into system performance and application health.

 ## Overview

 -   **Prometheus:**
     An open-source systems monitoring and alerting toolkit.
 It scrapes metrics from configured endpoints and stores them as time series data.
 -   **Grafana:**
     A feature-rich open-source dashboard and graph editor that lets you query, visualize, and alert on your metrics.

 ## Getting Started